gvwilson/thirdbit/_posts/2023/2023-01-11-sdxjs-page-templates.md

 a programming language.
 There are lots of ways to get this wrong;
 hopefully,
-this chapter will hope readers get it right if it's ever their turn.
+this chapter will help readers get it right if it's ever their turn.

 <figure id="page-templates-options" align="center">
   <img src="{{'/sdxjs/page-templates/options.svg' | relative_url}}" alt="Three options for page templates"/>